 Actions by the Committee on Professional Practice and Ethics

 In 1987, the National Register initiated the review of cases of misrepresentation or ethical violations.
-The Committee on Professional Practice and Ethics (COPPE) reviews disciplinary actions reported against psychologists credentialed as Health Service Psychologists (Registrants) to determine which, if any, of the "Guidelines Concerning Withdrawal of the National Register Credential Due to Professional Conduct" have been violated.
+The Committee on Professional Practice and Ethics (COPPE) reviews disciplinary actions reported against psychologists credentialed as Health Service Psychologists (Registrants) to determine which, if any, of the "Guidelines Concerning Withdrawal of the National Register Credential Due to Professional Misconduct" have been violated.
 These "Guidelines" help protect the public and assist Registrants in complying with national and jurisdictional professional/ethical standards.
 The National Register maintains a comprehensive database of all final disciplinary actions.

 Mandated Reporting by Registrants of Failure to Adhere to Ethical/Professional Standards

 Since 1991 Registrants have been required to advise the National Register of any final disciplinary actions within 30 days, and through submission of an annual ethical attestation form as part of maintaining their credential.
 We have been pleased with the response by Registrants to voluntarily report even potential actions early in the adjudication process.
-Now, the American Board of Professional Psychology requires this attestation statement from their board certified specialists.

 Public Notice on Deletion Actions Taken by the National Register